 Monitoring our sustainable investment universe

 We actively monitor companies that have been selected for our investment universe.
-When there is potential breach of our minimum standards, we investigate in depth and often enter into dialogue with the company.
-This can and does sometimes result in companies being de-selected from our investment universe.
+In case of a (potential) breach of our minimum standards, we investigate in depth and often enter into dialogue with the company.
+This may result in companies being removed from our investment universe.

 To enable us to maintain our strict sustainability investment standards, we aim to stay on top of changes in best practice and regulation, by engaging with companies, non-governmental organisations and governments.

 |Number of shareholder meetings where questions were asked||0||2|

 We take our responsibility as a shareholder seriously, strongly believing that by exercising our voting rights, we can exert a positive influence on a company's long term strategy.
 So we vote by proxy at shareholder meetings of all companies that we invest in.
 We also attend shareholder meetings to question the company’s Board on its sustainability performance.
 We have strict proxy voting guidelines .

 |Number of meetings at which the fund voted||3||101|

 |Total number of agenda items on which the fund voted:||46||1292|